pdumais/evpn/README.md

 And then we can deploy the lab with `make rebuild-lab`.
 After starting the lab, we should see all the namespaces and veth pairs created.
 After the lab is up, we can run `make tail-logs`.
 This will bring up a tmux session with a few windows to view logs.

 ![](logs1.png "Simulation")
-We can see here that the controller instance of gobgp has 3 peers in "established" state. and we can see it received 3 prefixes.
-The 3 windows on the right show that everyone received prefixes from everyone.
+We can see here that the controller instance of gobgp has 3 peers in "established" state. and we can see it received 3 routes.
+The 3 windows on the right show that everyone received routes from everyone.
 So everything is in sync.

 We can run `make test` to check that everyone can ping each other from within their own bridge (without going thru vxlan)
 ```